aws-samples/pcluster-manager/README.md

 ## Costs

-ParallelCluster Manager is built on a serverless architecture and falls into the free tier for most uses.
+AWS ParallelCluster UI is built on a serverless architecture and falls into the free tier for most uses.
 I've detailed the dependency services and their free-tier limits below:

 | Service       | Free Tier                                                        |
 |---------------|------------------------------------------------------------------|